 Great breathability and ventilation, functional hood, pit zips, good price

 Day hiking, general outdoor use, day-to-day use

-The Precip jacket is a popular rain jacket from Marmot.
+The Marmot Precip Rain jacket for men is a popular rain jacket from Marmot.
 It’s a 2.5 layer constructed jacket that utilizes a microporous coating with a dry touch finish to give rain protection, we’ll expand on what those items mean more in the detail below.